warith-harchaoui/nexteco/README.md

 > C. The benchmark **measures** that cost
 > D. The profiler **explains** that cost *(Advanced only)*

-Cost is treated as a software metric, alongside correctness, latency, memory, and reliability.
+Cost is treated as a software metric, alongside correctness, latency, memory and reliability.

 That includes at least three dimensions:

 - 💰 **money**
 - 🪫 **energy**
 - 💨 **carbon**

-NextEco makes them visible where engineers already work:

-**the repository**.

 ---